CSE232-MSU/CSE232/labs/lab09.md

 ⭐ Show your TA what happens when you use wildcards to open multiple '.cpp' files with the `gedit` command.

+## Debugging with Visual Studio Code

+There used to be a tutorial associated with this lab that demonstrated use of an IDE debugger.
+This tutorial was moved to be at the start of the course.
+The necessary setup is at the bottom of the [setup tutorials](https://cse232-msu.github.io/CSE232/setup.html) you (hopefully) went through during the first week.

+A similar IDE debugging tutorial [can be found here](https://cse232-msu.github.io/CSE232/debugging_guide.html) if you're unfamiliar with one.
+This used to be a Visual Studio tutorial, but it was recently changed to be a Visual Studio Code tutorial (yes, [Visual Studio](https://visualstudio.microsoft.com/) and [Visual Studio Code](https://code.visualstudio.com/) are two different IDEs) since this course now recommends VSCode as opposed to letting students choose any IDE.

+(You can still choose your own IDE, but you'll be on your own if you need help with it)

+If you have come this far without VSCode and its debugger, we _highly_ recommend that you become acquainted with these tools, now, before the proceeding weeks.

+Please feel free to ask questions about debugging if you don't fully understand it.

 ## Coding Assignment

 This lab will have you apply generic algorithms to various programming problems.